JavaFXpert/quantum-music-playground/README.md

-Note that if a column on a quantum circuit contains more than one of these gates, each will share the same control gate modifiers in the column.
+Please note that if a column on a quantum circuit contains more than one of these gates, each will share the same control gate modifiers in the column.
 For example if a column contains one **X** gate, one **H** gate, and one control gate modifier, the **X** gate will become a CNOT gate, and the **H** gate will be become a controlled-H gate.
 Now that we've discussed how to express melodic and rhythmic sequences with quantum circuits, let's explore additional musical functionality available in Quantum Music Playground.